OPERATION - 27 November-04 December 2019

 11:40 Ocean Viking starts disembarkation of survivors

-All 60 survivors left Ocean Viking
+All 60 left Ocean Viking

 Latitude: 36.72